-How to be found for an assignment more quickly
+How to be found for an assignment quicker

-In addition, not everyone has a professional and businesslike profile picture, although that picture, along with the job description, is the first thing the recruiter sees and takes in.
-If those elements are not in order, chances are the recruiter will ignore you and keep looking (even though you may well meet the requirements for the assignment).
-What also helps is adding a background picture that has to do with your area of expertise.
-These three improvements – which are easy to arrange – ensure that recruiters and clients will notice you.
-In addition, it is important, when you are available, to open your profile to new offers.
+In addition, not everyone has a professional and business appropriate profile picture, although that picture, along with the job description, is the first thing the recruiter sees when searching for profiles.
+If those elements are not in order, chances are the recruiter will ignore you and keep looking further (even though you may well meet the requirements for the assignment).
+What also helps is adding a background picture relevant to your expertise.
+These three simple amendments ensure that recruiters and clients will notice you.
+As a side note, it is important, when you are available, to open your profile to new offers.

 With each experience or job, add bullet points, but not more than five.
 Give a brief description of what your tasks have been and avoid long sentences.
-It is important for recruiters to be able to scan through your profile quickly, and can immediately see what you can do or have done.
-It is important, with regard to each client, to name the most common tools, methods and technologies.
-If the recruiter wants more information, he will look at your CV (if included) or contact you directly.
-Also check out the STAR method for making an optimum impression on potential clients.
-WIBA IT also made a sample CV, which you can download here.
+It is important for recruiters to be able to scan through your profile quickly see directly what you can do or have done.
+It is important, with regard to each client, name the most common tools, methods and technologies.
+If the recruiter wants more information, he will look at your CV (if included) or contact you directly for elaboration.
+Also, check out the STAR method for making an optimum impression on potential clients.
+WIBA IT also made a sample CV which you can download here.

-As an extra, but valuable addition, it is important to ask your clients for a reference/recommendation after each job.
-That is a powerful way to support your profile and skills.
+As a bonus, it is important to ask your clients for a reference/recommendation after each job.
+That is a powerful way to support your profile and skills with legitimate testimonials.